Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 - Call-to-Action - This last email is the hard sell.
 Forget about the frills and pleasantries here.
 It’s time to tell prospects exactly what you want them to do: enroll in your online course.
 Urgency, scarcity, and clear CTAs are key for getting your audience to respond here.

-So the question is, how do you bring traffic into your funnel?
+So the question is, how do you bring traffic into your online course funnel?
 And even more to the point, how do you bring the right traffic into your funnel?

-Well, there are two ways in particular to consider: paid ads and using an existing email list.
+Well, there are 2 ways in particular to consider: paid ads and using an existing email list.

 When it comes to paid ads, there are ups and downs.